Credit-bearing Short Courses

 Short Course Admissions, Delivery and Quality Assurance

 All short courses have a record on the student record system, enabling them to be viewed through the University’s website.
 Learners can select, register and pay for the course on-line, which then creates a student record on the student record system.
-Downloads of learner data are made to Information Hertfordshire overnight, so that learner accounts can be created (so allowing the option of StudyNet, short course-specific websites, Student ID card and a UH e-mail account to be accessed).
+Downloads of learner data are made overnight, so that learner accounts can be created (so allowing the option of StudyNet, short course-specific websites, Student ID card and a UH e-mail account to be accessed).

-• Approve proposed assessments (plus model solutions);
+• Approve proposed assessments prior to publication (plus model solutions);

 • Be consulted about any proposed changes to the short course;